 Who is involved in this project?

-Residents will be approached to participate in an in-person interview with a trained Volunteer, who is independent from the facility.
-The Volunteer Interviewer will conduct a standardized interview to collect the perceptions and stories about the resident’s quality of life in the care home.
-The names and any other personally identifiable information about residents will not be published.
+Residents will be approached to participate in an in-person interview with a trained Volunteer Surveyor, who is independent from the care home.
+The Volunteer Surveyor will conduct a standardized interview to collect the perceptions and stories about the resident’s quality of life in the care home.
 The interviews are estimated to be between 45 and 90 minutes in length, determined by the pace and preferences of the resident.
+Many residents enjoy the interview conversation and wish to continue providing feedback when the survey is over.
+Volunteers are provided with training on how to engage and disengage with residents in a respectful manner.

 The Office of the Seniors Advocate in an independent office of the provincial government.
 The Seniors Advocate was appointed in March 2014, and is the first such position in Canada.
 The Office monitors and analyzes seniors’ services and issues in B.C., and makes recommendations to government and service providers to address systemic issues.